ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

-for me to data of traffic going in and

-out of EPC we can use VPC flow logs and
+**VPC Flow Logs** is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.

 then lastly we've got global accelerator